duniter/duniter/readme.md

 $ ucoind --currency beta_brousouf config --remoteh "some.remote.url" --remotep "8844" --remote4 "11.11.11.11" --remote6 "::1"
 ```

+Note that this is not required and may be removed in the future, as uCoin protocol already include peering mecanisms giving network informations.

 #### Authentication

-This is one of the great features coming with uCoin: [connect-pgp](https://github.com/c-geek/connect-pgp) is a Node.js module which *signs HTTP responses*.
-Such a feature is very important to authentify incoming responses over the network.
+uCoin protocol requires your responses to be signed in order to be interpreted.
+Such a feature is very important to authenticate nodes messages.
 To use this feature, just configure uCoin using `--pgpkey` parameter:

 ```bash
 $ ucoind --currency beta_brousouf config --pgpkey /path/to/private/key